LLM Decision Containment

 Make It Yours

-Section titled “Make It Yours”The Chevy example is one kind of LLM decision containment.
+Section titled “Make It Yours”The dealership example is one kind of LLM decision containment.
 The same pattern fits:

 - Customer service chatbots — an LLM proposes a refund; a refund-policy decision rule authorizes, escalates, or rejects.
 See Air Canada Refund Policy for a complete worked example built around the public Air Canada bereavement-policy chatbot failure.